sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/form_types_and_transformers.rst

 ================================

-The AdminBundle is shipped with custom form types and data transfomers in order to handle the diffent model's workflows and lifecycle.
+The AdminBundle is shipped with custom form types and data transfomers in order to handle the different model's workflows and lifecycle.

 Form types
 ----------